ipdrm16/ipdrm16.github.io/README.md

-HUST15 Web Site Source
+IPDRM16 Web Site Source
 ============================================

+Based on the HURST15 SC workshop template.

-This is the source code for the HUST15 web site, which uses [Jekyll](http://jekyllrb.com) and
+This is the source code for the IPDRM16 web site, which uses [Jekyll](http://jekyllrb.com) and
 [GitHub pages](https://pages.github.com).